-For more information on specific European History courses in either Category A or B, see the Academic Catelog course descriptions.
+For more information on specific European History courses in either Category A or B, see the Academic Catalog course descriptions.

 Non-Western History: 6 hours

 These courses span the histories of Africa, Asia, Latin America and the Middle East.
-For more information on specific Non-Western History courses, see the Academic Catelog course descriptions.
+For more information on specific Non-Western History courses, see the Academic Catalog course descriptions.